Grilled Chicken with Balsamic Vinegar (Video)

 If you serve a recipe and someone still remembers it years later, you know it’s a good recipe, right?
 And this is a grilled chicken recipe that has literally been a hit with every person I’ve ever made it for.

-This recipe makes enough marinade for eight chicken breasts making it great to make for dinner guests.
+This recipe for chicken with balsamic vinegar makes enough marinade for eight chicken breasts making it perfect to make for dinner guests.
 If you have leftover chicken it’s tasty served over salad or tossed into a stir-fry, so I encourage you to make the full amount if that can work in your household!
-You can also cut the recipe in half if you can’t handle that much grilled chicken.
+Of course, you can also cut the recipe in half if you can’t handle that much grilled chicken.

 What ingredients do you need for this recipe?